cryptexfinance/documentation/docs/intro/welcome_to_cryptex.md

 ### What is Cryptex?
 Cryptex is a unified platform that combines multiple DeFi functionalities:

-**Spot Trading**: Execute trades with deep liquidity and minimal slippage across a wide range of assets and blockchains
+**Spot**: Execute trades with deep liquidity and minimal slippage across a wide range of assets and blockchains

-***Perpetual Futures**: Access leveraged trading on popular crypto assets.
+***Decentralized Perpetuals**: Access trading on popular crypto tokens.

-**Crypdex**: Issue and redeem curated crypto indexes for diversified market exposure.
+**Indexes**: Issue and redeem curated crypto indexes for diversified market exposure.

-**Smart Vaults**: Use automated hedging strategies.
+**Smart Vaults**: Use automated strategies.

 Our mission is to simplify your DeFi journey while providing cutting edge tools and strategies previously unavailable to users.